holoviz/panel/doc/tutorials/basic/style.md

 ## Wrapping Up

-With *CSS*, we can refine the style of our Panel components, ensuring they're not only visually appealing but also provide a delightful user experience.
+With *CSS*, we can refine the style of our Panel components, ensuring they're visually appealing and provide a delightful user experience.

 ## Resources